 News Man puts swastika sticker in subway car in Manhattan, NYPD says The incident happened days after the NYPD announced "a spike" in anti-Semitic hate crimes.
 Police released an image of man they said is a suspect in an anti-Semitic incident on a 6 train in Manhattan.
 Photo Credit: NYPD By Nicole Brown email@example.com @ncb417 Updated November 19, 2018 8:15 AM Print Share fbShare Tweet Email Police are looking for a man who put a swastika sticker in a subway car in Manhattan earlier this month.
 The man was seen placing the sticker inside a 6 train as it entered the Bleecker Street station on Sunday, Nov.
 4. at about 11:50 a.m., police said.
 The suspect then exited the train and fled in an unknown direction.
 The NYPD released images of the suspect on Sunday.
 The incident happened just two days after NYPD Chief of Detectives Dermot Shea said there had been a recent increase in anti-Semitic hate crimes.
 “We’ve had a spike in anti-Semitic reported crimes in the last 28-30 days or so,” he said at a news conference on Nov.
 2. Other incidents include hateful messages written on the walls at the Union Temple of Brooklyn and swastikas drawn on a home in Brooklyn Heights, police said.
 By Nicole Brown firstname.lastname@example.org @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
 She has written for MSNBC.com and was editor-in-chief of NYU’s Washington Square News.
 Share on Facebook Share on Twitter More on this topic Rabbis take somber annual photo in Crown HeightsThe photo captures about 5,600 rabbis and communal leaders from 100 countries.
 Arrest in anti-Semitic slurs at Brooklyn synagogue: CopsMayor Bill de Blasio condemned the graffiti as a "horrible act of hate."
 Brooklyn Heights home vandalized with swastikasAnti-Semitic hate crimes are on the rise in the city, per the NYPD.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.